iabraham/bioe205/lectures/lec03/index.md

 ---

-Today we will continue discussion to wrap up Chapter 1 material.
+In this lecture, we will continue the discussion to wrap up Chapter 1 material.
 Then we will move towards a discussion about processing of signals, including operations on signals, some common signals and their characterizations and constructions (both in theory & code).